srconstantin/dispute-resolution/readme.md

 This is an LLM-powered dispute resolution app.
 Think of it as a tool for interpersonal problem solving, or "AITA"-style moral reasoning.
 The idea is that the bot can serve as a good-enough "trusted arbiter."
 Hopefully, parties to a dispute can agree to abide by, or at least give some credence to, the bot's judgment, after it's "heard" everyone's side of the story.

-Structurally, a "dispute" has two or more participants, each of whom submits text (representing their side of the story.)
-Dispute participants can only see their own text.
-When all participants have submitted text, an LLM will use the text to generate a "verdict" (an assessment of who, if anyone, is in the right or in the wrong, and what should be done about the problem now.)
-All participants will see the verdict, and the dispute will be marked complete.
+Structurally, a "dispute" has two or more participants, each of whom submits a response (representing their side of the story.)
+Dispute participants can see their own response and other participants' responses.
+When all participants have submitted responses, an LLM will use the responses to generate a "verdict" (an assessment of who, if anyone, is in the right or in the wrong, and what should be done about the problem now.)
+All participants will see the verdict.

+Then, each participant will have the option to either declare they're satisfied with the verdict, or opt to continue the discussion and enter a response in the next round.
+After a round is complete (with all participants either satisfied or adding additional context/corrections/updates/rebuttals) a new verdict is generated, incorporating all the discussion up to the present.
+The process continues until everyone is satisfied with the verdict, and the dispute is marked concluded.

 Warning: Please be careful about putting private information on the app.
 The database is encrypted but I do store the encryption keys as environment variables; i.e. *in principle* I would be able to access your username, email address, and dispute contents.
 I have no intention of doing this.
 But just to be safe, please don't input any real personal information that you'd be uncomfortable with a stranger seeing.